grantkoji/NameEm-client/README.md

 # Name'Em
 ---
-Name'Em is a react application that plays Sporcle like games.
+Name'Em is a react application that plays Sporcle like triva-based games.
 Games include:
 1. Pick a Major League Baseball Team and a Year from 2010-2019.
 Name as many baseball players as you can on the active roster for that year.
 2. Pick a Year from 2010-2019.
 Name as many Billboard Top 20 Artists from that year, matching the Artist to their Song's title.